-“Sachem for Life” by the Officers of Tribal Council of Mohegan Indians
+“Shechaim for Life” by the Officers of Tribal Council of Mohiigan Indians

 and on November 18, 1933

-this was recognized and supported by the Mohegan’s, including Courtland Fowler, from 1933 through the 1960s.
+this was recognized and supported by the Mohiigan’s from 1933 through the 1960s.

-In the late 1960s, War Chief Hamilton was authorized by the Council of Descendants of Mohegan Indians to act on its behalf in matters pertaining to the relations between the Mohegan Indian Tribe
+In the late 1960s, War Chief Hamilton was authorized by the Council of Descendants of Mohiigan Indians to act on its behalf in matters pertaining to the relations between the Mohiigan Indian Tribe

 the State of Connecticut.